shubhamvora05/RaftLabsKnightMove/README.md

-To run the project go to the project directory.
+1. To run the project go to the project directory.
-Next, give command node dist/app.js in project directory. you will see the app running on http://localhost:3000/
+2. Next, give command $node dist/app.js in project directory.
+3. you will see the app running on http://localhost:3000/